utdata/icj-cli-tools/lectures/csvkit/UsingCsvkit.md

 `$ source activate data`

 Next, we're going to install a package that will allow us to run Bash in notebook.
+I think you only have to do this one time and then you'll always have it.

 `$ pip install bash_kernel`